 This package provides the following hooks:

-useActiveDocument – Sync external store for the current active documentuseOnDocumentEdited – Run a callback when the given document is edited (select, delete, make, set, move, close, show, hide, etc.)useOnDocumentLayersEdited – Run a callback when layers change (delete, make, set, move, close)useOnDocumentLayersSelection – Run a callback when layer selection changes (select, deselect)useOnEvent – Run a callback for arbitrary Photoshop action events on a given documentuseOpenDocuments – Sync external store for the list of open documentsuseIsPluginPanelVisible and useIsAnyPluginPanelVisible – Whether a plugin panel is visibleuseApplicationInfoQuery – React Query for Photoshop application info (e.g. panel list)useEventListenerSkippable - Generic hook to subscribe to events with optional skip/filter so triggers can be queued or ignoredWe fixed the official devtools package, which had a lot of issues.
-You can find the fixed repo here.
+useActiveDocument – Sync external store for the current active documentuseOnDocumentEdited – Run a callback when the given document is edited (select, delete, make, set, move, close, show, hide, etc.)useOnDocumentLayersEdited – Run a callback when layers change (delete, make, set, move, close)useOnDocumentLayersSelection – Run a callback when layer selection changes (select, deselect)useOnEvent – Run a callback for arbitrary Photoshop action events on a given documentuseOpenDocuments – Sync external store for the list of open documentsuseIsPluginPanelVisible and useIsAnyPluginPanelVisible – Whether a plugin panel is visibleuseApplicationInfoQuery – React Query for Photoshop application info (e.g. panel list)useEventListenerSkippable - Generic hook to subscribe to events with optional skip/filter so triggers can be queued or ignored| Package | Version |

 Based on this, we created our own CLI.
 You can run this without installing anything, just pnpm.